AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 I don't believe one bit that my 2nd youngest brother would be scared of my act.
 Feels like it was more of an ego-saving attempt that he does not want me to talk about this.

 Five years.
 Gone.
 What was I suffering for then?
 On top of my parents rapidly responded to my 2nd youngest brother's schizophrenia all while me begging for treatment for over five years.

+My 2nd youngest brother and I also had the same problems if we get treatment in Malaysia's public healthcare: stigma from job and the driving license revocation.

+And my parents just... ignored those problems for my 2nd youngest brother, but not for me.

+Haha....

+Hahaha..

+HAHAHAHA!

+Liar.

+Pretty dirty liar.

+Liar.

+Liar.

+Liar.

+Liar.

+My father is a LIAR!

 My father is a liar.
 Liar!
 I'm telling you he is a liar on the greatest proportions!
 Liar.
 Liar.
 Liar.
 A pathethic fucking liar.